-We engage local grassroot community organisations to deliver sustainable programmes that support our community development themes of Youth and Technology.
-Our programmes improve the long-term prospects for underrepresented groups by boosting confidence, employability and digital skills, and they promote diversity in the digital sector.
+We engage local grassroot community organisations to deliver sustainable programmes that support our community development themes of Youth and Technology in Leeds, Manchester, Glasgow, London, Bristol and Nottingham.

-In partnership with the Glasgow Science Centre and Digital Skills Education Limited, BJSS supports young people aged between 12 and 14 from areas of Glasgow where STEM take-up is below average due to socioeconomic reasons.
+In partnership with the Glasgow Science Centre and Digital Skills Education Limited, BJSS supports young people aged between 12 and 14 in areas of Glasgow with lower STEM take-up due to socioeconomic factors.

-We do this through a series of digital workshops where participants learn the fundamentals of computer coding and use Agile techniques to quickly build prototypes of their ideas.
-Participants learn the importance of testing their solutions, and the challenges of combining hardware and software.
-Additionally, BJSS gifts a micro:bit to each participant enabling them to continue to develop their skills and inspire them to take advantage of free, Scottish Government-funded, digital education pathways.
+We do this through a series of digital workshops run over the summer holidays.
+Participants learn the fundamentals of computer coding and use Agile techniques to quickly build prototypes of their ideas.
+They learn the importance of testing solutions, and the challenges of combining hardware and software.

 Dr. Gillian Lang